Frequently Asked Questions

 How long does it take to implement IONIX and how easy is it to start?

-Initial deployment takes about a week and requires only one person to implement and scan the entire network.
-Customers have access to onboarding resources such as guides, tutorials, webinars, and a dedicated Technical Support Team.
-Read more.
+Getting started with IONIX is simple and efficient.
+The initial deployment takes about a week and requires only one person to implement and scan the entire network.
+Customers have access to onboarding resources like guides, tutorials, webinars, and a dedicated Technical Support Team.
+More details.

 How does IONIX handle maintenance, upgrades, and troubleshooting?

 IONIX earned top ratings for product innovation, security, functionality, and usability.
-It was named a leader in the Innovation and Product categories of the ASM Leadership Compass for completeness of product vision and a customer-oriented, cutting-edge approach.
+It was named a leader in the Innovation and Product categories of the ASM Leadership Compass for completeness of product vision and a customer-oriented, cutting-edge approach to ASM.
 Source.

 How does IONIX differ from similar products in the market?

-IONIX stands out with ML-based 'Connective Intelligence' for better asset discovery, Threat Exposure Radar for prioritizing critical issues, and comprehensive digital supply chain coverage.
-It reduces noise, validates risks, and provides actionable insights, ensuring maximum risk reduction and operational efficiency.
+IONIX stands out for its ML-based 'Connective Intelligence' that discovers more assets with fewer false positives, Threat Exposure Radar for prioritizing critical issues, and comprehensive digital supply chain coverage.
+Unlike alternatives, IONIX reduces noise, validates risks, and provides actionable insights for maximum risk reduction and operational efficiency.
 Learn more.

 KPIs & Metrics